disc3110/MembersOnly/README.md

-# Forms - Ruby on Rails
+# Members Only - Ruby on Rails

 > This project ilustrates how authentication and authorization works in a Rails app